lbryio/lbry-sdk/README.md

 # <img src="https://raw.githubusercontent.com/lbryio/lbry/master/lbry.png" alt="LBRY" width="48" height="36" /> LBRY [![Build Status](https://travis-ci.org/lbryio/lbry.svg?branch=master)](https://travis-ci.org/lbryio/lbry) [![Test Coverage](https://codecov.io/gh/lbryio/lbry/branch/master/graph/badge.svg)](https://codecov.io/gh/lbryio/lbry)

-LBRY is an open-source protocol providing distribution, discovery, and purchase of digital content (data) via a decentralized network.
+LBRY is an open-source protocol providing distribution, discovery, and purchase of digital content (data) via a decentralized peer-to-peer network.
 It utilizes the [LBRY blockchain](https://github.com/lbryio/lbrycrd) as a global namespace and database of digital content.
-Blockchain entries contain searchable content metadata, identities, and rights and access rules.
-LBRY also provides a data network that consists of peers uploading and downloading data from other peers, possibly in exchange for payments, and a distributed hash table, used by peers to discover other peers.
+Blockchain entries contain searchable content metadata, identities, rights and access rules.
+LBRY also provides a data network that consists of peers (seeders) uploading and downloading data from other peers, possibly in exchange for payments, as well as a distributed hash table used by peers to discover other peers.

 This project provides an SDK for building applications using the LBRY protocol.
 The SDK is written in Python 3.7+ using Twisted.
-For other languages or platforms, a JSONRPC API is provided.
+For other languages or platforms, a JSON-RPC API is provided.

 ## Installation

-Our [releases page](https://github.com/lbryio/lbry/releases) contains pre-built binaries of the latest release, pre-releases, and past releases, for macOS, Debian-based Linux, and Windows.
+Our [releases page](https://github.com/lbryio/lbry/releases) contains pre-built binaries of the latest release, pre-releases, and past releases for macOS, Debian-based Linux, and Windows.
 [Automated travis builds](http://build.lbry.io/daemon/) are also available for testing.

 ## Usage